Cannabis in Wisconsin: CBD oil legalization (2014, 2017)

-In 2018, the Farm Bill was passed at the Federal Level.
-This bill legalized hemp and its derivatives as long as they contain less than 0.3% Delta-9 THC by dry weight.
-Because the law did not specifically address other intoxicating cannabinoids found in hemp, such as Delta-8 THC and THC-A, these products are being sold legally in the state.
-They are commonly available in forms such as THC-A flower, edibles, beverages, and vape cartridges.
-This lack of specific state regulation has prompted concern from some lawmakers.
-As of late 2025, State Assembly Member Lindee Brill made a proposal that would redefine hemp to include all psychoactive cannabinoids and effectively close this loophole.
-The proposal's future is uncertain, as Governor Evers has historically vetoed legislation that he deemed to be piecemeal or restrictive, and he has consistently advocated for full recreational cannabis legalization.

-Other reforms proposed

 In 2013 and 2015 state Representative Melissa Sargent (D-Madison) introduced bills to fully legalize cannabis in the state, with no success.
 In 2017 another such bill was introduced.

 In February 2019, newly-elected governor Tony Evers announced that his upcoming budget would include a proposal to legalize the use of cannabis for medical purposes, decriminalize for any use possession of up to 25 grams (9/10 oz), and establish an expungement procedure for convictions involving less than 25 grams (9/10 oz).
 Evers has also previously spoken in support of legalizing the recreational use of cannabis, though this was not included in the proposal.
 Evers has since added the legalization of cannabis into every one of his budgets but each time Republicans have rejected and removed the proposal.

+In February 2026, Democratic lawmakers introduced a bill to legalize both recreational and medical cannabis.
+The bill would establish a licensing system for hemp growers, processors, and retailers, regulate product testing and distribution, and create a pathway to vacating past cannabis-related convictions on individual's criminal record.
+Although there is support from Democrats and Independents.
+Majority Republican leadership indicated it would not take up the measure.

+2026 analysis and advocates have suggested that other than strong and consistent Republican resistance, Wisconsin's powerful alcohol industry has contributed to resistance to cannabis legalization.
+Wisconsin's Public Radio reported that lobbying groups associated with the states beer industry have been cited as a possible factor in slowing legislation action on marijuana reform.

+Local Decriminalization

 Lower-level jurisdictions

 As of 2025, it is common for local jurisdictions to have ordinances which lessen penalties or decriminalize possession of less than 25 or 28 grams of cannabis due to the state law provision allowing municipalities to do so.
 Madison, the state's capital and a historically progressive bastion, is one of the national pioneers in municipal decriminalization.
 Many cities and villages in the state of Wisconsin have references in their Peace and Good Order sections of municipal ordinances referencing possession of THC, usually issuing a fine (w/court costs) in lieu of any criminal prosecution.
 These ordinances apply at minimum on 1st offenses.
-Penalties vary by municipality, with some stricter ordinances issuing additional penalties such as suspension of a driver's license along with the fine, while the laxest ordinances issue no penalties for possesion of 1 ounce or less in private or public areas where smoking cigarettes is allowed.
+Penalties vary by municipality, with some stricter ordinances issuing additional penalties such as suspension of a driver's license along with the fine, while the laxest ordinances issue no penalties for possession of 1 ounce or less in private or public areas where smoking cigarettes is allowed.
 Note also that while these types of ordinances are common, the practice is not consistent and some cities or villages do not have these provisions, relying on county or state-level resources for enforcement.
 In these cases, state law can then be applied, depending on if District Attorneys want to pursue those cases or not.
 Notable examples of municipal reforms are listed below.